 1. Models included all covariates (age, SES, urban/rural, and education) that were available per survey.
-Women with BMI < 18.5 kg/m2 were removed from this analysis.
 For surveys with limitations in covariates, those not available to be included in multivariate models are indicated by a ‘--‘. ǂ in Cambodia and Laos, there were no DBM-MDI cases in the 15-19 age group.
 DBM-MDI: double burden of malnutrition-micronutrient deficiency index; BRINDA: Biomarkers Reflecting Inflammation and Nutritional Determinants of Anemia; Adjusted odds ratio: aOR; Confidence interval: CI; Reference: ref; Socioeconomic status: SES.

-Supplemental Table 3.
-Adjusted odds ratios for DBM-anemia according to age, socioeconomic status, residence, and education for women of reproductive age >18.5 kg/m2 by survey, organized by geographic groupings: BRINDA project1
+Supplemental Table 5.
+Adjusted odds ratios for DBM-anemia according to age, socioeconomic status, residence, and education for women of reproductive age by survey, organized by geographic groupings: BRINDA project1